-I thought I’d start this blog by gathering all my posts from a great adventure I had last summer (2016).
+I thought I’d start this blog by gathering all my posts from a great adventure I had in the summer of 2016.
 I walked the Camino de Santiago (a pilgrimage in Spain) and posted a bit about my journey every day on Facebook.
 If you have any questions about walking the camino I’d be happy to try and answer them(the posts get longer and a bit more in depth as the trip went on).
-I hope to walk it again one day soon.
+I hope to walk it again one day with my partner Amanda Kellock.

 May 31, 2016

 Day one walking complete.
 Felt good to start after a bit of epic travel.
 Starting to remember why I came here.